davidbmaier/dbm/README.md

 ## TODO

+- pagination improvements (changeable page size, first/last buttons, label for how many total there are and which ones are currently shown, double)
+- use placeholders for WorkTiles to prevent scroll position getting lost
+- change the page title to reflect where you are
 - add backend sorting support for works and artists
 - add more filters for works and artists (e.g. extend works search to filter by artist name)
 - add artist/artwork of the day for the home page